plengauer/opentelemetry-bash/README.md

     secrets_to_redact: '${{ toJSON(secrets) }}' # Redact all secrets from any attribute, span name, or log body.
 ```

 In case of emergency (for example arising by unexpected conflicts with highly customized runners), set the variable `OTEL_GITHUB_KILL_SWITCH` in the repository variables or GitHub organization variables to any non-empty value to disable all monitoring for the repository or the GitHub organization respectively.
-This will unblock all development in case of catastrophic failure while we work on a resolution in your bug report, without the necessity of ripping out the instrumentation from all workflows manually.
+This will unblock all development in case of catastrophic failure while we work on a resolution to your bug report, without the necessity of ripping out the instrumentation from all workflows manually.

 ## Manual Instrumentation
 Import the API by referencing the `otelapi.sh` file.
 This is only necessary if you do not choose a fully automatic approach described above.
 In case you use automatic instrumentation, the API will be imported automatically for you.